openxpki/openxpki-docker/README.md

 Translations are done using gettext.
 By default the container comes with a file that covers translations of the sample config and the backend.
 If you need to modify or extend the translations, you must generate your own po file.

 Create a folder `openxpki-config/i18n/en_US` and place your overrides/extensions in one or muliple files ending with `.po`.
-When you need to update the internal translations, either create a file `openxpki-config/i18n/.update` (can be empty) or run `update-i18n` inside the container.
+When you need to update the internal translations, either create a file `openxpki-config/i18n/.update` (can be empty) or run `update-i18n` inside the **client** container.
 The script will merge the contents of `contrib/i18n/` with your local extensions, so make sure you update this when you install a new release.
 You need to restart the client container afterwards to pull in the new translation file.